-- Conducted an new type of annual engagement survey of our team members and shared the results of this survey with the Board to ensure we are delivering on the AMN Difference, which includes our core values, leader and coworker quality, collegial work environment, development and career opportunities. - Evolved our formal Diversity, Equality and Inclusion Philosophy focusing on our efforts on the workplace, workforce and marketplace and reflected on the Company's website at www.amnhealthcare.com/diversity-equality-inclusion. - Adopted a Human Rights Policy and a Vendor Code of Conduct that is incorporated into our Code of Conduct. - Launched a Corporate Social and Responsibility webpage that illustrates information and resources applicable to our strategy and the social objectives that we strive to achieve. - Consistently evaluate and amend the Governance Guidelines to reflect corporate governance and human capital management best practices.
+- Evolved our formal Diversity, Equality and Inclusion Philosophy focusing our efforts on the workplace, workforce and marketplace and reflected on the Company's website at www.amnhealthcare.com/diversity-equality-inclusion. - Adopted a Human Rights Policy and a Vendor Code of Conduct that is incorporated into our Code of Conduct. - Launched a Corporate Social and Responsibility webpage that illustrates information and resources applicable to our strategy and the social objectives that we strive to achieve. - Evaluated and amended the Governance Guidelines to reflect corporate governance and human capital management best practices.
 The Governance Guidelines function as a critical component to the overall framework for the governance of our Human Capital Strategy.